-You may be wondering whether you have anything that can be declared as a National Critical Information Infrastructure (NCII).
+You may be wondering whether you have anything that can be declared a Critical Information Infrastructure (CII).
 It’s an interesting question.
-You might well have an NCII.
-What does mean for you?
+You might well have CII.
+What does this mean for you?
 What are the practical consequences?

-What falls within the definition of a National Critical Information Infrastructure?
+What falls within the definition of Critical Information Infrastructure?

-The Cybercrimes and Cybersecurity Bill (CaC Bill) defines a National Critical Information Infrastructure very broadly.
-It is any data, database, network, communications infrastructure, (or part thereof), or anything associated with them that has been declared a NCII in terms of CaC Bill.
+The Cybercrimes and Cybersecurity Bill defines Critical Information Infrastructure very broadly.
+It is any data, database, network, communications infrastructure, (or part thereof), or anything associated with them that has been declared a CII.

-National Critical Information Infrastructures also include the things listed above which is in the possession or under the control of the State (national, provincial or local), and anyone exercising a public power or performing a public function.
+Critical Information Infrastructures also include the things listed above, which are in the possession or under the control of the State (national, provincial or local), and anyone exercising a public power or performing a public function.

-Examples of possible NCIIs are the infrastructure (or part) of:
+Examples of possible CIIs are the infrastructure (or part) of: